EESSI/docs/docs/contribution_policy.md

 ---

-### f) Versions & toolchains { #versions_toolchains }

-Recent software versions and toolchains *should* be preferred, although the installation of older software versions and toolchains is allowed if sufficiently motivated.

----

-### g) Testing { #testing }
+### viii) Testing { #testing }

-We should be able to test the software installations via the [EESSI test suite](../test-suite).
+We should be able to test the software installations via the [EESSI test suite](../test-suite), in particular for software applications and user-facing tools.

-Ideally one or more tests are available that verify that the software is functionally correct, and performs well.
+Ideally one or more tests are available that verify that the software is functionally correct, and that it (still) performs well.

+Tests that are run during the software installation procedure as performed by EasyBuild *must* pass.
+Exceptions can made if only a small subset of tests fail for specific CPU targets, as long as these exceptions are tracked and an effort is made to assess the impact of those failing tests.

-It should be possible to run a minimal *smoke test*, for example using EasyBuild's `--sanity-check-only` feature.
+It should be possible to run a minimal *smoke test* for the software included in EESSI, for example using EasyBuild's `--sanity-check-only` feature.

 !!! note